Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 ## Backend

 The backend is written in JavaScript and built with the Strapi framework.
+Images are hosted on Cloudinary.
+Cloudinary creates multiple images which improves SEO as the application can display smaller or larger images based on the requirement.
+Futhermore, the back end is hosted on Heroku which does not have local file storage, thus, Cloudinary is used for storage.

 ### Dependencies
 - [Next.js](https://nextjs.org/)